Syllabus (Course Policies)

 You are taking this course because you declared Interdisciplinary Studies (IDS) as your major — welcome!

 This course, Foundations of Interdisciplinary Studies, is required of all IDS majors.
 The primary work for this course involves creating your major by working on an application, which consists of three parts: Contract, Planning Guide, and Program Statement Essay.
-All of our other assignments are designed to work up to finishing your application (for instance, some of our early assignments are rough drafts of parts of your program statement).
+Most of our other assignments are designed to work up to finishing your application (for instance, some of our early assignments are rough drafts of parts of your program statement).

 My goal is also to orient you to our IDS community and some of the values that we hold true in our program.